Tuesday, April 12, 2022

 The combined pill

 You need to take the pill every day for 21 days, then stop for seven days, and during this week you have a period-type bleed.
 You start taking the pill again after seven days.
 You need to take the pill at the same time every day.
-You could get pregnant if you don't do this, or if you miss a pill, or vomit or have severe diarrhoea.
-The combined pill is not suitable for women over 35 who smoke, or women with certain medical conditions, are very overweight or take certain medicines.
+You could get pregnant if you don't do this, or if you miss a pill, vomit or have severe diarrhoea.
+The combined pill is not suitable for women over 35 who smoke, women with certain medical conditions, who are very overweight or who take certain medicines.